Love Serenade: 'Everyone thinks you're odd'

 Love Serenade synopsis

 Washed up Brisbane disc jockey Ken Sherry (George Shevtsov) takes over the one-man radio station in Sunray, a small town on the Murray River.
-Vicki-Anne Hurley (Rebecca Frith), local hairdresser and disappointed spinster, sees her new neighbour as a terrific catch, but younger sister Dimity (Miranda Otto) gets in first.
+Vicki-Anne Hurley (Rebecca Frith), the local hairdresser who is also single and disappointed in love, sees her new neighbour as a terrific catch, but younger sister Dimity (Miranda Otto) gets in first.
 Dimity is an awkward and painfully shy 20-year-old eager to experience love.
 Sherry is a sleazy opportunist with a string of failed relationships, but a faint hint of glamour.
 As the sisters vie for his attention, Dimity notices something strange.
 She asks her boss Albert Lee (John Alansu), proprietor of the Chinese restaurant, if some men have gills, like fish.
 When Sherry dashes Vicki-Anne’s matrimonial fantasies, Vicki-Anne climbs the only tall building in Sunray – the wheat silo.

 Love Serenade curator's notes